|Nutritional Guidelines (per serving)|

-This is a top-rated fish chowder recipe with haddock or cod, seasonings, butter, potatoes, and carrots, along with onion and other ingredients.
+This is a top-rated fish chowder recipe with haddock or cod, seasonings, butter, potatoes, and carrots, along with onion and other tasty ingredients.

 While this particular recipe uses haddock, the chowder may be made with pollock, cod, or a similar white fish as well.
 You can also sauté the onions in bacon drippings instead of butter and then garnish with crumbled bacon for a fun and tasty twist!

 - 1 1/2 pounds haddock (or cod fillets, fresh or frozen)

 - 1 cup chicken broth